csb1g11/defuse-code-dojo/README.md

 # defuse-code-dojo
  -  Welcome to this code dojo!
- - The aim is to have fun, work with different people, and explore different approaches to a challenge over the next couple of hours
+ - The aim is to have fun, work with different people, and explore different approaches to a challenge
 - You can use whatever language your team decides
 - You will not be required to submit the code